CyberMonitor/orquestra-docs/qe/content/definingaworkflow/steps.md

 In this section of a step, we must declare the specific artifacts that we want to use in the current step.
 It is currently only possible to use artifacts produced by the execution of the current workflow.
 These must be referenced by name.

-See the following two sections ("Referencing Step Outputs" and "Referencing Template Inputs") to see the different ways to reference the values for artifacts.
+See the sections "Referencing Step Outputs" and "Referencing Template Inputs" to see the different ways to reference the values for artifacts.

 ##  Additional Functionality